bodo-ai/Bodo/docs/source/BodoSQL.rst

 Most operators with a NULL input return NULL.
 However, there a couple notable places where Bodo SQL may not match other SQL systems:

-    - `GROUP BY` clauses do not produce a NULL group
     - Bodo SQL treats `NaN` the same as NULL
+    - Is (NOT) False and Is (NOT) True return NULL when used on a null expression
+    - AND will return NULL if any of the inputs is NULL